It's safe to say that moving your freight into and out of Mexico over the road boasts its own set of unique challenges.

 What is Transload Service?

-Your second option in transporting your freight to/from Mexico is transload service (also called cross-docking).
+Your second option in transporting your freight to/from Mexico is transload service (also commonly called cross-docking service).
 When using this type of cross-border service, your freight is transferred from one trailer to another after crossing the border.
 This is typically done in a secure trailer facility near the border which is dedicated to the transloading process.

 Like through-trailer service, transload service is a collaborative effort forged between multiple parties: e.g., the Mexico-based driver, the border-crossing driver and the U.S.-based driver.